The People Behind Tidal Memories

 is a 36-foot 1978 'Columbia 10.7' --a sailboat that moves by wind power, rarely burning fuel.

-She was rescued from the in 2018, and painstakingly brought back to sail the seas by Moe Gevirtz and a community of dedicated sailors.
+She was purchased in sorry shape in 2018 and painstakingly rebuilt by Moe Gevirtz and a community of dedicated sailors.

 Our Mission & Community